Facebook Pixel

 • Each party’s skills and employability

-• Debts and liabilities
+• Debts and liabilities.

-What Is Considered Marital Property in GA?
+What is Considered Marital Property in a Divorce in GA?

-Marital property refers to all property acquired during the marriage, no matter how the property is titled.
+Marital property refers to all property acquired by the spouses during the marriage, no matter how the property is titled.
 Non-marital property or separate property, as mentioned above, consists of property acquired by one spouse before the marriage.
 Assets that are acquired as inheritance or gifts during the marriage are also considered separate property.

 Some examples of assets that are considered as marital property are the following: